denouche/ovh-dyndns/README.md

-ovhDynDNS
+ovh-DynDNS
 =========

-Use this script in a cron to update a given A record in your DNS zone, using OVH API
+Use this script in a cron to update a given A record in your DNS zone, using OVH API.

 Initialize
 ----------